FINANCING YOUR PARTICIPATION FEE

 Korean and American corporations in hometown area or affiliated with your university are additional sources for funding.
 Identify businesses in your area that would be interested in investing in you and your experience with KASC.
 Contact the Community Relations/Public Affairs/Corporate Social Responsibility office of the company and set up a time to meet with a representative.
 The Chamber of Commerce or other Korea-related local societies in your area may have a list of corporate members whom you may use as contacts.
 Internationally-minded nonprofits may also offer their own scholarships.
 Be sure to check with the ISC office to coordinate so that corporations do not receive duplicate requests.

-Feel free to contact the ISC office for further advice and details on fundraising options.
-You can reach the Program Manager at 202-289-9088.
+Feel free to contact the ISC office for further advice and details on fundraising options at 202-289-9088.